sharadg/containers_basics/README.md

     64 bytes from 10.240.0.2: icmp_seq=2 ttl=64 time=0.051 ms
     ```

+    We can also use `netcat` or `nc` utility to create a listening process on container1 and try to connect to it from container2

+    ```
+    # on container1
+    root@inside_container:/# nc -l -p 9999
+    hello from container2
+    hey from container1!

+    # on container2
+    root@inside_container:/# nc 10.240.0.2 9999
+    hello from container2
+    hey from container1!
+    ```

 5. Setup forwarding rules so egress from within the container can work

-  As a result of setting up forwarding rules in the step 4 above, we can also validate that we can ping out to the internet from within the container
+    As a result of setting up forwarding rules in the step 4 above, we can also validate that we can ping out to the internet from within the container.
+If you didn't run the `setup_forwarding.sh` script in previous step, do so now

     ```
+    # basically you need this one rule in the parent shell
+    sudo iptables -t nat -A POSTROUTING -s 10.240.0.0/24 ! -o cni0 -j MASQUERADE

+    # Then, from one of the containers you can confirm internet connectivity
+    root@inside_container:/# ping 8.8.8.8
+    PING 8.8.8.8 (8.8.8.8) 56(84) bytes of data.
+    64 bytes from 8.8.8.8: icmp_seq=1 ttl=127 time=10.8 ms
+    64 bytes from 8.8.8.8: icmp_seq=2 ttl=127 time=10.8 ms
+    64 bytes from 8.8.8.8: icmp_seq=3 ttl=127 time=11.6 ms
+    ^C
+    --- 8.8.8.8 ping statistics ---
+    3 packets transmitted, 3 received, 0% packet loss, time 2004ms
+    rtt min/avg/max/mdev = 10.812/11.087/11.635/0.387 ms
     ```

+**That's it, folks!
+We came very far all the way from learning about namespaces, cgroups to having a bare bones container runtime implementation**